konsumer/rawprotoparse/README.md

   - `string` - force a string, that may have escaped characters
   - `buffer` - outputs an array of bytes.
 I use a plain array so that you can encode to JSON easier
 - `arrayMode` - a boolean that forces all fields to be arrays.
 This allows you to assume all values are arrays (not just repeated fields)
-- 'valueHandler' - a custom vlaue-handler, if you want to do something special.
+- `valueHandler` - a custom vlaue-handler, if you want to do something special.
 See [test](rawproto.test.js) for example.